petersulyok/smfc/ARCHITECTURE.md

 for every further index, so one bad call costs exactly one tolerance unit per GPU.
 The counters of all GPUs in a section therefore advance in lockstep — `error_tolerance=3` means 3 consecutive *polls*, not 3 SMI calls per GPU.

+`NpuFc` follows the same pattern with `npu-smi`, with one difference: `npu-smi` has no multi-card query, so it is invoked once *per configured card* per polling interval rather than once per section.
+The per-poll cache and the lockstep error accounting above are otherwise identical.

 ### 14.3 First-poll behavior